-GDS FAQ
+FAQ

 Georgetown is an extremely safe campus, and students are never permitted to go anywhere by themselves.
 Instructors and Residential Assistants supervise students throughout the day and night.
 Dorms may only be entered by authorized personnel, and are staffed by additional security staff.

-3-Week Policy Workshop: Students should arrive in the afternoon/evening of June 16th and depart on July 6th.
-Students should arrive between 4 PM and 8 PM on the 16th and must depart before 10:00am on the 6th.
+3-Week Policy Workshop: Students should arrive in the afternoon/evening of June 15th and depart on July 4th.
+Students should arrive between 4 PM and 8 PM on the 15th and must depart before 10:00am on the 4th.
 These timetables will be confirmed closer to the start of camp once we confirm housing details with our partners in ResLife.

 2-Week Policy Workshop: Students should communicate to camp staff whether they will attend the first two weeks or last two weeks of the camp.
-If attending first two weeks, students should arrive on June 16th between 4 PM and 8 PM.
+If attending first two weeks, students should arrive on June 15th between 4 PM and 8 PM.
 If attending the last two weeks, students should depart before 10:00am on July 6th.

-GDDI Fellows: Students should arrive on June 16th.
-On July 7th, a chartered bus will take students to Hanover, NH for the second leg of the program.
-Students should plan to depart from Hanover on August 3rd.
+GDDI Fellows: Students should arrive on June 15th.
+On July 6th, a chartered bus will take students to Hanover, NH for the second leg of the program.
+Students should plan to depart from Hanover on August 2nd.
 Information about travel from Hanover can be found here: http://ddidebate.org/transportation/

 If students need to arrive exceptionally early or depart exceptionally late, we will do our best to accommodate them, but you should certainly confirm that we can assist you with the necessary arrangement before finalizing your travel details.

-The closest airport is Reagan National Airport (DCA). (new window)
+The closest airport is Reagan National Airport (DCA).

-The second closest is Dulles National Airport (IAD). (new window)
+The second closest is Dulles National Airport (IAD).

 Given the inconvenience and potential confusion, however, using bus lines isn’t recommended.
 If your student does encounter any problems en route, we will provide a phone number for students to call on the first day of camp.

-Traveling into and out of the Baltimore-Washington Airport (new window) is less convenient, and thus not recommended.
+Traveling into and out of the Baltimore-Washington Airport is less convenient, and thus not recommended.
 It does, however, service several discount airlines, such as Southwest Airlines.
 The cab will be quite expensive, but this might represent a net cost savings if you’re a frequent Southwest customer.

 Parking is $25 per day in the Southwest Garage.
 Otherwise, there is two-hour street parking near campus.
 If you wish to help your child move in, you may want to find street parking close which is on 35th St. between N and O, but be aware that this can be tricky.